Israel widens evacuation orders as it shifts its offensive to southern Gaza amid heavy bombardments

 Heavy bombardments were reported overnight and into Sunday in the area of Khan Younis and the southern city of Rafah, as well as parts of the north that had been the focus of Israel’s blistering air and ground campaign.

-Many of the territory’s 2.3 million people are crammed in the south after Israeli forces ordered civilians to leave the north in the early days of the 2-month-old war.
+Many of the territory’s 2.3 million people are crammed in the south after Israeli forces ordered civilians to leave the north in the early days of the 2-month-old war, sparked by an Oct.
+7 attack by Hamas and other militants that killed about 1,200 people, mostly civilians, in southern Israel.
+Around 240 more were taken hostage.

 With the resumption of fighting, hopes receded that another temporary truce could be negotiated.
 A weeklong cease-fire, which expired Friday, had facilitated the release of dozens of Gaza-held Israeli and foreign hostages and Palestinians imprisoned by Israel.